bidmachine/BidMachine-Unity-Plugin/Assets/README.md

 - After the import BidMachine Unity Plugin, in the Unity editor select File → Build Settings → iOS.
 - During build a project the modules, that are required for the BidMachine SDK support, will be imported to your project.
 You can edit them or add other modules in the Assets → BidMachine → Editor → BidMachineDependencies.xml file.
-- Open Assets → External Dependency Manager → IOS Resolver → Settings and make sure that Link frameworks statically, Enable Swift Framework Support Workaround are unchecked.
+- Open Assets → External Dependency Manager → IOS Resolver → Settings and make sure that options "Link frameworks statically", "Enable Swift Framework Support Workaround" are unchecked.

 # Step 3.
 Integration